dominictarr/hipster/README.md

 * Un Do             (use git)
 * Friendly Warnings (deal with it)

-This module is only ~500 lines of evented js.
-Will be easy to add these so-called "features" as plugins.
+Will be easy to implement these so-called "features" as plugins.

 ## Usage